“Treat The root Cause Not The Symptoms”

 Mindfulness-Based Consultation, Workshops & Program Development

-Supervision For Professional Development
+Supervision for Clinical and Professional Development

 Mindfulness-Focused Coaching